 We have yet to generate any revenues from product sales.
-We have not been profitable and, since our inception, we have incurred a cumulative deficit of approximately \$47.5 million through September 30, 2002.
-These losses have resulted principally from costs incurred in connection with research and development activities, including costs of preclinical development and clinical trials as well as clinical supplies associated with our product candidates, salaries and other personnel related costs, including the amortization of deferred compensation associated with options granted to employees and non-employees, and general corporate expenses.
-Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our product candidates, our need for clinical supplies and related formulation and design costs, as well as the re-measurement of certain deferred stock compensation.
+We have not been profitable and, since our inception through March 31, 2003, we have incurred a cumulative deficit of approximately \$57.2 million.
+These losses have resulted principally from costs incurred in connection with research and development activities, including costs of preclinical and clinical trials as well as clinical supplies associated with our product candidates, salaries and other personnel related costs, including non-cash stock based compensation associated with options granted to employees and non-employees, and general corporate expenses.
+Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our product candidates and our need for clinical supplies.

-We expect to incur significant additional operating losses during the next several years.
-We also expect to continue to incur significant operating and capital expenditures and anticipate that our expenses will increase substantially in the foreseeable future as we:
+We expect to incur significant additional operating losses for the next several years.
+Our cash requirements for operating activities and capital expenditures will increase substantially in the future as we: